iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.fema.mobile.android___2.11.2/report.md

 <img src="2_star_reviews_wordcloud.png" alt="gov.fema.mobile.android 2 reviews"/>
 </p>

+> Need more control over types of alerts.
+Don't need to be woken from deep sleep at 3 am for fog warning, for instance.
+Fog won't harm me when safe in bed in sturdy house unless I hurt myself being startled in my sleep by loud notification.<br> :date: __2020-11-29 09:17:51__

 > No change.
 Even after clearing cache, rebooting phone, etc still getting multiples of same exact alerts and several alerts with little or no lead time.
 That's probably FEMA but still downgrades usefulness.
 So problematic that other weather apps are needed for safety.<br> :date: __2020-11-15 22:38:27__

 > Once I sign in it then sends me a email code to sign in again....
 To many steps<br> :date: __2020-09-19 20:23:31__